KVM-VMI/nitro/doc/source/introduction.rst

 Introduction
 ============

-Nitro is flexible framework for seeing inside virtual machines.
+Nitro is flexible framework for intercepting and altering system calls inside virtual machines.
 It provides users with a stream of events about what the machine is doing and allows the user to perform arbitrary inside the virtual machine.
 Even better, all this is done in a way that is completely transparent to the virtual machine in question.

 On a more technical level, Nitro is a virtual machine introspection system that, through the use of clever kernel-level functionality, allows the host system to